Qiskit/rustworkx/README.md

 retworkx uses [PyO3](https://github.com/pyo3/pyo3) and [setuptools-rust](https://github.com/PyO3/setuptools-rust) to build the python interface.

-Once you have rust installed you can easily install retworkx into your python environment using `pip`.
+Which enables using standard python tooling to work.
+So, assuming you have rust installed then you can easily install retworkx into your python environment using `pip`.
 Once you have a local clone of the repo, change your current working directory to the root of the repo.
 Then, you can install retworkx into your python env with:

 ```bash
 pip install .
 ```

 Assuming your current working directory is still the root of the repo.
 Otherwise you can run:

 ```bash
 pip install $PATH_TO_REPO_ROOT
 ```